 You are able to quickly check the pulse of your organization as changes happen in management, workload, and culture.

-Like with most tracking studies, conducting regular employee surveys provides you with great benchmarking data.
+Like with most tracking studies, conducting regular team satisfaction surveys provides you with great employee survey benchmarking data.

 For the case of employee surveys, common benchmarking data includes: